Exercise: The Natural Antidote for Mental Battles

 Here are five ways fitness can help combat mental battles:

-– Boosts mood: Engaging in physical activity releases endorphins, the feel-good chemicals in our brain, which can improve our mood and alleviate symptoms of depression and anxiety.
+– Boosts mood: Engaging in physical activity releases endorphins, the feel-good chemicals in our brain, which can improve our mood and alleviate symptoms of and anxiety.

 – Increases self-confidence: Achieving fitness goals and experiencing progress can boost self-esteem and confidence, providing a sense of accomplishment and empowerment.